Wintermute0110/Wintermute0110.github.io/LKESG/Linux-installation-and-configuration.md

 [Go to main page](../)

 In this chaper I cover the installation of Ubuntu Linux on a PC architecture with an Intel graphics card.
-After finish this chapter you will have a working home theater PC (HTPC) with the network configured and ready to install Kodi, Retroarch, MAME or EmulationStation.
+After finishing this chapter you will have a working home theater personal computer (HTPC) with the network configured and ready to install Kodi or EmulationStation as your frontend and optionally some emulators such as Retroarch, MAME or Mednafen.

 In this guide I assume you have a Linux desktop or laptop as your main computer.
 Windows users will need to google a bit for additional procedures in some steps of this guide.
 For example, to connect to the HTPC computer using SSH Linux users can do it natively, Windows users need to use additional software such as [PuTTY](https://www.putty.org/).

+During normal use of your HTPC your will control it with a gamepad.
+However, a keyboard and mouse will be required during the installation and configuration.

 ## User name and HTPC computer name